 - Your CAS and University offer letter will outline whether your programme requires an ATAS certificate.

-If your course does require ATAS clearance, you will be need get ATAS clearance and apply for new ATAS clearance if your course details change, if:
+If your course does require ATAS clearance you will need to get an ATAS clearance, or apply for a new ATAS clearance if your course details change if:

 - You are not a national of one of the following countries or groups of countries: UK, EU, EEA, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea, USA.